Czirion/Zamia-bacterial-BGCs/README.md

 Download the results folder `Species_Tree/` to the local machine inside a directory called `zamia-dic2020/orthofinder/`.

-Inside that folder add the `metadata.csv` and run the script `ggtree.R`.
+Use the IdsFile to make a metadata spreadsheet with the hapitat information for each genome, obtaining this information from the NCBI entry of each assembly.
+Inside the `orthofinder/` folder add the  that metadata file (`metadata_bradyrhizobium.csv` as an example here) and run the script
+`ggtree.Rmd`.
 To see a Knited version of it download `ggtree.html` and open it with a browser.

 ## BGC Mining